-The hockey stick market is being driven not only by the ever-increasing competitiveness of the players, but is also being fueled by fierce competition between the “twigmakers” themselves.
+The hockey stick market is being driven not only by the ever-increasing competitiveness of the players, but is also being fueled by fierce competition between the "twigmakers" themselves.
 This is great for the players because the result has been an innumerable amount of options available in all price ranges.
-You can find a decent composite stick these days for around $50-60, such as the Easton Synergy EQ10 Hockey Stick.
-Higher-end models like the CCM U+ Crazy Light Hockey Stick and Bauer Supreme TotalOne Hockey Stick tend to run around $180-250 when they are initially released.
-Of course there are great, mid-range composite sticks produced as well; for instance, the Reebok 6K Sickick III Grip Hockey Stick and Bauer Vapor X:40 Hockey Stick, which deliver high performance results at a more affordable price.
+You can find a decent composite stick these days for around $50 - 60.
+Top of the line models tend to run around $200 - 260 when they are initially released.
+Of course there are great, mid-range composite sticks produced as well, which deliver high performance results at a more affordable price, approximately $120 - 180.
 Over time, stick prices tend to come down pretty substantially, especially with the introduction of the newest models each product-calendar year.
-So always watch for the year-end clearance sales on last year’s merchandise.
+So, always watch for the year-end clearance sales on last year's merchandise.

-A few terms that you’ll want to become familiar with are curve type, curve depth, face angle, blade length and lie.
+A few terms that you'll want to become familiar with are curve direction, curve type, curve depth, face angle, blade length, and lie.

 Curve Type: There are basically 3 curve types (heel, mid & toe) that you can find in conjunction with the many other blade options previously mentioned.
 It's pretty straight forward, so when you see a heel curve this means that the curve of the blade begins at the heel as opposed to starting towards the middle or toe of the blade.

 Curve Depth: The depth refers to the degree of the curve, whether it's slight, moderate or deep.